nicholaskajoh/alphacoder.xyz/content/musings/from-medium-to-ghost.md

 What will you miss from Medium?
 -------------------------------

 Little if anything.
 I used to think Medium was the major source of traffic on my posts.
 It turns out it's about the least source, especially in my most trafficked articles.
 For instance, my top post this year had 37k views.
 28k of that was from Google.com.
 Only 6% was from Medium.
-If I continue writing posts that help solve peoples' problem, I believe I'll get great traffic.
+If I continue writing posts that help solve peoples' problem, I believe I'll get good traffic.

 Spec sheet?
 -----------